msigwart/fakeload/README.md

 }
 ```
 # Usage
 Check out the [User Guide](https://github.com/msigwart/fakeload/wiki/User-Guide) for more usage examples and other information.
-The javadoc can be found [here](https://msigwart.github.io/fakeload/releases/0.1.0/javadoc/).
+The javadocs can be found [here](https://msigwart.github.io/fakeload/releases/0.1.0/javadoc/).

 # How to contribute
 FakeLoad was created in the course of a university project so there sure is room for improvements.
 Feel welcome to file a bug report or submit feature requests through the [issue tracker](https://github.com/msigwart/fakeload/issues).
 If you want to contribute feel free to submit a pull request.